Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 (because suppliers can make more profit!).

-Notes:

-- That is, assuming that suppliers manage to sell all produced goods at said price.
-- For example, if the ice cream price increases the store will hire a second employee to sell more scoops per hour.
-- As another example, some petroleum deposits are easier and cheaper to extract than others, so some deposits will be extracted only if the oil price is above a certain threshold.

 ---
 ## Demand and Supply Interplay: Market Equilibrium

 <img rounded style="width: 600px;" src="./img/2.1-supply-and-demand.png" />